-- In 2014, funding was approved and the Coastal Erosion Planning and Response Act Project Cooperation Agreement (PCA) would allow for the GLO to develop a design for the nourishment of McGee Beach. - In 2015, the City staff met with GLO and the design consultant to discuss reducing beach renourishment demands in an effort to reduce cost and improve beach conditions.
-Based on the evaluations, McGee Beach re-nourishment can be deferred and North Beach was scheduled for re-nourishment. - August of 2015, Engineering Services staff met with GLO's consultant about planning and permitting.
-The City may assume responsibility for this project from GLO and link it with other area project needs such as the boat basin dredging and breakwater repairs. - September of 2015, Engineering Services will bring a proposal to expand the scope of this project or to create a new project for the breakwater repairs. - A meeting was held during the month of September 2015 with Cameron Perry to formulate a new dredging and beach re-nourishment project. - After consulting with HDR in February 2016, it was recommended that a feasibility study be conducted prior to initiating the design phase. - The consultant's proposal for the feasibility study was reviewed by Engineering Services in March 2016, and the contract was presented to the Type A Board during the May 2016 meeting.
-The Type A Board approved the contract at the June 2016 meeting. - The contract was originally being prepared for City Council action, but it was discovered the contract only needed Type A approval. - A kick-off meeting was held on September 19, 2016 for the study phase.
+- In 2014, funding was approved and the Coastal Erosion Planning and Response Act Project Cooperation Agreement (PCA) would allow for the GLO to develop a design for the nourishment of McGee Beach. - In 2015, City staff met with GLO and the design consultant to discuss reducing beach renourishment demands to reduce cost and improve beach conditions.
+Based on the evaluations, McGee Beach re-nourishment could be deferred and North Beach was scheduled for re-nourishment. - August of 2015, Engineering Services staff met with GLO's consultant about planning and permitting.
+The City determined it may assume responsibility for this project from GLO and link it with other area project needs such as the boat basin dredging and breakwater repairs.

+- A meeting was held during the month of September 2015 with Cameron Perry (HDR) to formulate a new dredging and beach re-nourishment project. - In February 2016, HDR recommended that a feasibility study be conducted prior to initiating the design phase. - HDR's proposal for the feasibility study was reviewed by Engineering Services in March 2016, and the contract was presented to the Type A Board during the May 2016 meeting.
+The Type A Board approved the contract at the June 2016 meeting. - A kick-off meeting was held on September 19, 2016 for the study phase.

-- Final report was received and distributed to Type A Board (January 2017). - The City issued a RFQ to select consultants for 6 Type A Projects, one of which is to prepare the McGee Beach re-nourishment plans (see Item 6 below).
+- Final report was received and distributed to Type A Board (January 2017). - The City issued a RFQ to select consultants for six Type A Projects, one of which is to prepare the McGee Beach re-nourishment plans (see also Item 6 below).
 The City received RFQ submittals and the Award Letters were sent out in February 2017.